Custom PayPal Buttons on your WordPress Website means you can start selling, and taking payments as easy as 1, 2, 3.

 One of the secrets to PayPal’s incredible growth is that they make their payment processing platform accessible to businesses of all sizes.
 So it doesn’t matter if you’re not a techie; adding a PayPal button on your website doesn’t require any programming skills—fantastic for any business that doesn’t have an IT person on staff.

-Not convinced that it’s worth looking into PayPal?
+Not convinced that it’s worth looking into Custom PayPal Buttons?
 Just take in these facts:

 The numbers show that online shoppers find PayPal accounts convenient, and businesses can’t beat the conversion rate.
 In the second quarter of 2020, there were 346 million active PayPal accounts worldwide, representing a 21% year-on-year growth (Source: Statista.com).
 Further, a study by ComScore showed that PayPal Shoppers convert 88% of the time at the checkout page.

-PayPal is Good for You and Your Customers.
+Custom PayPal Buttons are Good for You and Your Customers.

 PayPal offers convenience since you don’t have to go running for your credit care.
 And in this age of